Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: System Model and Problem Formulation

 \subsubsection{Wearing channel}

-The sensor transmits local estimates to the receiver through a channel that \emph{wears out over time and with every use}.
-Let $u_k$ denote the sensor's decision at time slot $k$.
-This is selected from a finite set $\mathcal{U} = \{0, 1, 2\}$, where: \begin{itemize} \item $u_k = 0$ denotes the \emph{idle} action.
-The channel is not used in slot $k$, and its reliability degrades due to natural aging. \item $u_k = 1$ denotes the \emph{transmit} action.
-Each transmission incurs a certain amount of wear on the channel, leading to an additional reduction in its reliability. \item $u_k = 2$ denotes the \emph{renewal} action.
-Maintenance or replacement can be performed to restore the channel's quality; however, this action takes time to complete. \end{itemize}
+The sensor decides whether to transmit its estimate $\hat{\mathbf{x}}[k]$ to the receiver through a channel that \emph{wears out over time and with every use}.
+Let $u[k] \in \mathcal{U}$ denote the sensor’s decision at time slot $k$, where $\mathcal{U} = \{0, 1, 2\}$, and \begin{itemize} \item $u[k] = 0$ denotes the \emph{idle} action.
+The channel is not used, and its reliability degrades due to natural aging. \item $u[k] = 1$ denotes the \emph{transmit} action.
+Each transmission incurs a certain amount of wear on the channel, leading to an additional reduction in its reliability. \item $u[k] = 2$ denotes the \emph{renewal} action.
+Maintenance or replacement is performed to restore the channel quality; however, this action takes time to complete. \end{itemize}

-We consider that data transmission takes at most one slot, while channel renewal occupies $\delta_\textrm{R} > 1$ consecutive time slots.
-Given that many system transitions may occur between slot $k$ and slot $k + \delta_\textrm{R}$, we introduce another timeline, the decision epoch $t = 0, 1, \ldots$, for subsequent analysis.
-The \emph{Age of Channel (AoC)} at decision epoch $t$ is defined as
+We assume that data transmission takes one slot to complete, whereas channel renewal occupies $\delta_{\textrm{R}}>1$ consecutive slots.
+During renewal, the sensor must remain idle; that is, a new decision is made only after the current action is completed.
+For ease of analysis, we introduce the decision epoch $t=0,1,\ldots$.
+Throughout this paper, square brackets, e.g., $u[k]$, index quantities evolving at every time slot $k=0,1,\ldots$, whereas subscripts, e.g., $u_{t}$, index quantities evaluated at decision epochs $t=0,1,\ldots$.